Fort Worth Zoo: World of Primates

 Opened in 1992, World of Primates is a 2.5 acre exhibit that includes both indoor and outdoor habitats.
-The atrium is a tropical rainforest that has since been turned into an aviary, in which visitors can observe several different bird species from around the world and mantled guerezas.
-Once through the atrium, visitors take a winding boardwalk past other primates including the zoo's western lowland gorilla troop, Sumatran orangutans, mandrills, bonobos, and Northern white-cheeked gibbons.
+The atrium is a tropical rainforest that has since been turned into an aviary, in which visitors can observe several different bird species from around the world, as well as mantled guerezas.
+Once through the atrium, visitors take a winding boardwalk past other primates including the zoo's western lowland gorilla troop, Sumatran orangutans (a Bornean orangutan moved into the habitat), mandrills, bonobos, and Northern white-cheeked gibbons.

 Elephant Springs

 The all-new Elephant Springs was opened on April 15, 2021 (Originally opened in 1992 as half of the former Asian Falls) and includes a huge remodeled Asian elephant yard complex.
-Before getting to the elephants, visitors can go past the entrance and either go to the River Village or check out a viewing area that gives a better view of the Indian Peafowl and the Indian rhinoceros.
+Before getting to the elephants, visitors can go past the entrance and either go to the River Village or check out a viewing area that gives a better view of the Indian rhinoceros with a path leading to the Predators of Asia and Africa section.
 The exhibit also features a Demonstration Area for an elephant encounter show.

+Predators of Asia and Africa

+This new exhibit was opened on June 22, 2023.
+It includes huge yards for returning carnivores like lions, cheetahs, African wild dogs, and new addition of African leopards.
+The half that was formerly Asian Falls still displays Sumatran tigers, striped hyenas, as well as the new addition of clouded leopards.
+There are also several aviaries that are home to a variety of African and Asian birds, such as the lesser flamingo, as well as a yard for red-crowned cranes.